 JUDGE KIM HALL

-Judge Kim Hall is now in his 33rd year in public office in Starke County, having been elected eight times.
+Judge Kim Hall is now in his 34th year in public office in Starke County, having been elected eight times.
 He first served in the position of Prosecuting Attorney, beginning in 1987.
 He was elected to that position five times and served in that capacity for eighteen years.
-In 2004, he was elected as Chairman of the Indiana Prosecuting Attorneys’ Council, and represented all Indiana Prosecuting Attorneys.
+In 2004, he was elected as Chairman of the Board of Directors of the Indiana Prosecuting Attorneys Council, and represented all Indiana Prosecuting Attorneys.

 Thereafter, he was elected to the position of Judge of the Starke Circuit Court, the 44th Judicial Circuit, and began serving a six year term on January 1, 2005.
 He was re-elected to a second term in 2010, and a third term in 2016.

-Judge Hall is a graduate of the Indiana Judicial College and the Indiana Graduate Program for Judges.
-He continues his legal education in the National Judicial College and Judicial Conferences of the Indiana Supreme Court.
-In 2018, he represented Starke County at a site visit in Santa Cruz, California, meeting with Judges of the Superior Court of California who have been successfully implementing the Juvenile Detention Alternative Initiative.
+In 2018, he represented Starke County at a site visit in Santa Cruz, California, (funded by the Annie Casey Foundation), and met with Judges of the Superior Court of California who have been successfully implementing the national Juvenile Detention Alternative Initiative.

 STARKE CIRCUIT COURT REFORMS AND PILOT PROGRAMS

-Pretrial Release Reform aims to replace traditional financial bonds.
-In lieu of money, the Judge often orders Home Detention, with GPS monitoring, together with conditions requiring substance-abuse counseling and the pursuit of employment.
-Goals of this reform are to reduce pretrial incarceration based upon disparity of inmates’ financial resources, reduce jail overcrowding, reduce recidivism, and promote community safety.
+Pretrial Reform aims to replace financial bonds with state-of-the-art technology to monitor defendants’ movements and behavior.
+In lieu of money, the Judge often orders Home Detention, with GPS monitoring, together with conditions requiring substance-abuse counseling, random drug screens, and the pursuit of employment.
+Goals of this reform are to reduce jail overcrowding, costs to the taxpayers, recidivism, and to promote community safety.